 Property in Spain

-For family fun with a bucket and spade on the beach there’s really nowhere better.
+For family fun with a bucket and spade on the beach there’s really nowhere better than the Spanish costas.
 If you want to sit in a bar eating little plates of delicious food, you will love it.
 If you fancy early retirement in warm sunshine even in January, the occasional round of golf, the grandchildren just a couple of hours flying time away, yep, this is the place.

 Wherever you decide on, you will probably have a good choice of property.
 Spain is notorious for having built far too many houses and apartments in the boom years and being unable to sell them.
 In truth, the backlogs have been sold in the most popular locations, but you can still buy an apartment in an established resort from €50,000 or a country home for €150,000.

 As always, location is key.
 For those seeking a property in more authentic Spain, there are hill-top white villages with farmers riding donkeys through them, Moorish wonders such as the Alhambra and the coolest of cities Barcelona and Madrid - and prices have already begun to rise in Marbella, hotpots in the Balearics, and the ever-popular Costa Blanca.

 There are a number of property hotspots in Spain to consider right now - in fact, some of them never really cooled off, such as recession-proof Mallorca, still attracting the mega-rich and royalty, and ever fashionable Ibiza, drawing the children of the buyers who discovered it in the Sixties.
 You can get a two-bed apartment in Mallorca from around €150,000, although you’ll pay more in the charming city of Palma, that is reinventing itself as a more user-friendly version of Barcelona.